Last updated: March 11th, 2023

 How to find the right monitor for Sim Racing

-Unfortunately, while the market for these types of gaming monitors is undoubtedly vast, which is fair enough considering they take up the lion’s share of the market, those suitable for sim racing are relatively few and far between.
+While the gaming monitor market is undoubtedly vast, monitors suitable for sim racing are by comparison relatively few and far between.

 It makes sense since, in comparison to those other gaming genres, sim racing, while it has enjoyed a spike in popularity over the last couple of years, remains pretty niche, so finding a monitor was proving a bit more challenging than, say, if I was planning to play Monster Hunter or Resident Evil.
 But if that’s true, then what is a suitable monitor for sim racing?